 - Optical bench - Mastersizer 3000 delivers measurements from 10 nm to 3.5 mm using a single optical measurement path, making it suitable for an extremely wide range of applications.
-Dispersed sample passes though the measurement area of the optical bench, where a laser beam illuminates the particles.
-A series of detectors then accurately measures the intensity of light scattered by the particles within the sample for both red and blue light wavelengths and over a wide range of angles.
+The dispersed sample passes though the measurement area of the optical bench, where a laser beam illuminates the particles.
+A series of detectors then accurately measure the intensity of light scattered by the particles within the sample for both red and blue light wavelengths and over a wide range of angles.

 - Sample dispersion units - Mastersizer 3000 offers a choice of six wet dispersion accessories to handle an extended range of sample volumes and a wide variety of dispersants.
 A state-of-the-art dry dispersion system enables rapid and reproducible powder dispersion, even for more fragile materials.
 Sample dispersion units ensure that particles are delivered to the measurement area of the optical bench at the correct concentration and in a suitable stable state of dispersion to ensure accurate, reproducible measurements